tp/flutter_gradient_test_mac/README.md

 Shows how the output `flutter test` is visibly different for gradient across AMD64 and ARM64 Docker containers on Mac.

+But they are similar when running on the Mac natively.

 # How to run

 ```